Brianna-P/Capstone/README.md

 7. Run the trainer
 8. When finished, save the model with the desired name
 9. You can now load the model and use it to generate outputs

+### Notebook_UI
+1. Change the name to the model you want to load and run the cell
+2. Run the next cell and follow the instructions given